 Should you rent or should you buy?

-Whether the item is a car or a home, this is a big question that does not fall neatly into the yes or no pile.
-There are quantitative and qualitative factors to consider, and like everything else in life, tradeoffs abound.
+Whether the item is a car or a home, this is a big question that does not fall neatly into the “yes” or “no” pile.
+There are hard and soft factors to consider, and like everything else in life, tradeoffs abound.
 Consider the case of a home.

 - Owning provides you with an asset over the long term, but it’s also a massive liability in the here and now.